 - Advise city and state governments on conducting competitive selection processes for casino opportunities.

-- Assist in evaluating impacts of proposed casino developments on host communities.
+- Evaluate impacts of proposed casino developments on host communities.

 - Negotiate host community agreements between local governmental units and the casino developers.